-It is important that you are comfortable during your jury service, however, in deference to the Court, we request that you dress cleanly and neatly.
+It is important that you are comfortable during your jury service, however, we request that you dress appropriately.
 You should wear comfortable clothing that enhances the dignity of the Court and emphasizes the seriousness of your responsibility.
-Shorts of any kind, hats, tanktops, T-shirts, sweat suits, torn or soiled jeans, or other such informal attire is not considered appropriate apparel for the courtroom.
+Shorts of any kind, hats, tank tops, T-shirts, sweat suits, torn or soiled jeans, or other such informal attire is not considered appropriate clothing for the courtroom.

 You will report for Jury Duty at the Seneca County Justice Center, 103 E. Market Street, Tiffin, Ohio.

 THE DOORS DO NOT OPEN UNTIL 8:30 A.M.
 THEREFORE, WE ASK THAT YOU DO NOT ARRIVE PRIOR TO THAT TIME.